jimdoescode/clip/README.md

 ## New Commands

 Make a new command by adding a file to the 'commands' directory.
 The file name should exactly match the class name.
-CLIP provides an interface that must be implemented for any command.
+Clip provides an interface that must be implemented for any command.
 ```php
 class NewCommand implements \Clip\Command
 ```